 Grade A is given where there is no detritus present on a transect;

 Grade B is given where a transect is predominantly free of detritus except for some light scattering;

 Grade C is given where there is a widespread distribution of detritus with minor accumulations; and

 Grade D where a transect is extensively covered with detritus with significant accumulations.

 Recent monthly inspections show that performance for the county has declined an is higher (worse) than the annual set standards and specific issues identified within the inspection regime are managed accordingly.
 The nature and variation of inspections along with seasonal influences can result in monthly variations in performance results.
-The average monthly result for the last year to June 2017 was 19.07 lower (better) than the target of 21.
+The September 2017 result was 20 lower (better) than the target of 21.

 Recent inspections have shown an increased level of detritus, higher than the expected standard.
 The service area is discussing their concerns with the contractor to identify causes and any remedial actions to ensure annual targets are met.